Matt Harvey apologizes: 'I'm extremely embarrassed by my actions'

 One side was Harvey not showing up, the Mets texting him, then sending security personnel to check on him.
 The other side had Harvey texting the Mets (after the deadline to do so) on Saturday to say he had a migraine.
 That side included Harvey’s camp thinking the Mets were snooping on him or didn’t believe him.
 There were reports about Harvey considering filing a grievance against the Mets too.

-None of that was aired during his press conference Tuesday.
+None of that was aired during his news conference on Tuesday.
 Harvey took full responsibility and didn’t clash with the Mets front office.
 He did say later that he hasn’t filed a grievance, but also didn’t say he wouldn’t file one.

-There’s been talk in the past two days that Harvey that has lost credibility in the Mets clubhouse.
+There’s been talk in the past two days that Harvey has lost credibility in the Mets clubhouse.
 One unnamed player told Newsday: “He wants to be Derek Jeter.
 To do that, you’ve got to show up.”

-Mets outfielder Curtis Granderson proved that Harvey wasn’t the only person saying all the right things Tuesday, saying:
+Mets outfielder Curtis Granderson proved that Harvey wasn’t the only person saying all the right things on Tuesday:

 Curtis Granderson: "He said that he was sorry to put us in a situation like this. … He apologized for it.
 We're excited to have him back."